 - The American Childhood Cancer Organization has a directory that lists treatment centers by state.
 It also has links to those centers' websites.
 The website is at

 - The Children's Oncology Group (COG) website can help you find cancer centers anywhere in the world.
 The site is at

 Getting to a Center

 - Finding a place to stay should not keep you from going to a center.
 Many centers can help you find lodging while your child is in the hospital.
 You can also find free or low-cost housing through Ronald McDonald House Charities.
 The website has a locator that lets you search by country and state.
 Go to

 - Finances and travel also should not keep you from getting the care your child needs.
 The National Children's Cancer Society (NCCS) has links and contact information for agencies that can provide financial help.
 You can also apply for funding from the NCCS to help support your family's travel and lodging.
 Go to

 Abrams JS, Mooney M, Zwiebel JA, McCaskill-Stevens W, Christian MC, Doroshow JH.
 Structures supporting cancer clinical trials.
 In: Niederhuber JE, Armitage JO, Kastan MB, Doroshow JH, Tepper JE, eds.
 Abeloff's Clinical Oncology.
-5th ed.
+6th ed.
 Philadelphia, PA: Elsevier; 2020:chap 19.

 American Cancer Society website.
 Navigating the health care system when your child has cancer.